-When you start an SEO campaign for a website, eventually you will realise you need some sort of measure to check your performance.
-Certain fussy clients who can’t quite see the impact of your SEO campaign request for progress reports and performance analysis.
-So how do you illustrate your success to them?
+When you start an SEO campaign for a website, eventually you will realize you need some sort of measure to check your performance.
+Certain fussy clients who can’t quite see the impact of your SEO campaign request progress reports and performance website analysis.
+So how do you illustrate your success to them?.
 Or what means can you use to check and measure what difference your SEO activities are making?

 It all boils down to one thing: You’ve got to keep track of what you are doing.
 There are lots of elements you need to track on but where do you start?
 A successful campaign uses a control system to measure whether your SEO campaign delivers results.
 KPIs are one of them.

 Read on to find out what are KPIs in SEO and some of the metrics that actually give you insights into where you have reached along your goal path.
-Besides, analysing your goal outreach, KPIs help in efficient reporting, improved performance and client satisfaction.
+Besides, analyzing your goal outreach, KPIs help inefficient reporting, improved performance and client satisfaction.

 What is a KPI?

 KPI is an abbreviation for “Key Performance Indicator”.

 KPI is a metric that is used to ascertain your actual performance against your business objectives.

 So, in Search Engine Optimization (SEO), KPIs are metrics used to measure your performance against your SEO objectives, which could be ranked number 1 for the different business keywords on Google, increasing the time spent on the site, getting more conversions and sales or building your subscriber list.

 Metrics could either be expressed in numbers or in ratios (percentages).
 So we actually have “number metrics” and “ratio metrics”.

 Pageviews, the number of visitors to a certain page in a given period, number of sessions are number metrics.
 Whereas, bounce rates, conversion rates are ratio metrics as they are represented in percentages or ratios.